Chiral excitation flows of a multinode network based on synthetic gauge fields: The chiral excitation flow

 \subsection{Chiral flow in the single-excitation subspace}

 The three-node chiral excitation flow has been investigated in different models~\cite{Nat.Phys.2017Roushan,Nat.Phys.2019Wang,Appl.Phys.Lett.2020Liu,Phys.Rev.Lett.2021DeBernardis}.
-Here, we focus on the single-excitation subspace of the boson-SGF model, where the 1-st node is initially prepared in its excited state $|1\rangle$ and others are in their ground state $|0\rangle$.
-The wavefunction of the system is written as $|\psi(t)\rangle = \sum_{j=1}^n C_e^j(t) a^\dagger_j|G\rangle$, with initial condition $C_e^j(0)=\delta_{j1}$, where $|G\rangle\equiv\otimes_{j=1}^n|0_j\rangle$ is the ground state of the system.
-From the Hamiltonian in Eq.~\eqref{equ:SGFmodel}, we numerically calculate and plot the time evolution of excited-state populations of the three bosonic modes.
-As shown in Fig~\ref{Fig1}(b), when the synthetic flux through the three-node loop is an integer multiple of $\pi$, i.e., $\theta_3=\mathbb{Z}\pi$, the system has TR symmetry~\cite{Phys.Rev.A2010Koch}, and the excitation will flow in both directions (clockwise and anti-clockwise) with equal probability.
-However, when TR symmetry is broken, the excitation flow tends to perform chirality.
-Particularly, Fig.~\ref{Fig1}(c) shows that when $\theta_3$ is a half-integer multiples of $\pi$, i.e., $\theta_3=(2\mathbb{Z}+1)\pi/2$, a perfect chiral excitation flow emerges.
-In this case, the excited-state populations $P^j_e(t)=|C_e^j(t)|^2$ can be analytically solved~\cite{Phys.Rev.Lett.2021DeBernardis}:
+Here, we focus on the single-excitation subspace of the boson-SGF model, where the first node is initially prepared in its excited state $|1\rangle$ and others are in their ground state $|0\rangle$.
+The wave function of the system is written as $|\psi(t)\rangle = \sum_{j=1}^n C_e^j(t) a^\dagger_j|G\rangle$, with initial condition $C_e^j(0)=\delta_{j1}$, where $|G\rangle\equiv\otimes_{j=1}^n|0_j\rangle$ is the ground state of the system.
+From the Hamiltonian in Eq.~\eqref{equ:SGFmodel}, we numerically calculate and plot the time evolution of the excited-state populations of the three bosonic modes.
+As shown in Fig~\ref{Fig1}(b), when the synthetic flux through the three-node loop is an integer multiple of $\pi$, i.e., $\theta_3=p\pi$ ($p\in\mathbb{Z}$), the system has TR symmetry~\cite{Phys.Rev.A2010Koch}, and the excitation will flow in both directions (clockwise and anticlockwise) with equal probability; however, when TR symmetry is broken, the excitation flow tends to be chiral.
+In particular, Fig.~\ref{Fig1}(c) shows that when $\theta_3$ is a half-integer multiples of $\pi$, i.e., $\theta_3=(p+1/2)\pi$ with $p\in\mathbb{Z}$, a perfect chiral excitation flow emerges.
+In this case, the excited-state populations $P^j_e(t)=|C_e^j(t)|^2$ can be analytically solved~\cite{Phys.Rev.Lett.2021DeBernardis,PhysicaE2004Taut}: